Using the wrong drill bits when drilling into tile will leave your tiles chipped and cracked. Find out how to ensure this doesn’t happen

 We’re using an example of a diamond tipped drill bit and a porcelain tile for this purpose, but largely the technique is the same for carbide drill bits and ceramic tiles.

-2. Get a Catch on the Tile Surface
+2. Get a catch on the tile surface

 You can also buy drill bit guides for tiles that give you an easy and efficient way to stop your drill bit from slipping when drilling into tiles.

-3. Cool the Drill bit as you Drill
+3. Cool the drill bit

 Once you're ready to drill through the tile, you'll need to have a way to cool down the drill bit.
 This is because the tile surface is very hard, and drilling into it will heat up the drill bit, which can cause both your drill to overheat and the bit to not drill any further.